 When it comes to making a payment on behalf of your business, there are plenty of methods to choose from.
 Some of those methods, though, can cost you valuable time and money.
-Think transaction fees, cut off times, manual labor hours, etc.
+Think cut off times, manual labor hours, etc.

 So, it's important to choose wisely - especially if your business is sending multiple payments a month.